burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 A **template** describes a skeleton of code for a set of related classes or related functions.

-When you instantiate a template with a given set of template arguments, the compiler generates a new definition of the class or template function based on provided template arguments.
+When you instantiate a template with a given set of template arguments, the compiler generates a new definition of the class or template function based on the provided template arguments.

 Creating a new definition of a function, class, or member function from specified template arguments for the template class or template function is called **template instantiation**.

-> Templates are a pretty unique feature of C++.
-B.Stroustroup said in the past "Templates are not Generics (from C# or Java).
+> Templates are a unique feature of C++.
+B. Stroustroup said in the past, "Templates are not Generics (from C# or Java).
 Generics are primarily syntactic sugar for abstract classes.
 With generics (whether Java or C# generics), your program precisely defines interfaces and typically pays the cost of virtual function calls and/or dynamic casts to use arguments."

 ## Template Parameters